 - Patients will be randomised 1:1:1 to receive either: - Standard care plus 1 g/kg 10% single dose mannitol infusion at 10ml/min - Standard care plus 1 g/kg 10% mannitol at 10ml/min followed by a second dose 1 g/kg repeated at 24 hours - Standard care alone - Randomisation will be performed locally using the trial's secure internet site - Log into the MACE-ICH online database (https://stroke.nottingham.ac.uk/mace-ich/live/) - Click to randomise a new patient - Confirm the patient's eligibility and complete the randomisation form - Once the form has been submitted, the database will display the allocated treatment - An email will be sent to staff as confirmation

-is participant was ran domised to the Single dose of mannitol treatment group.

-single dose mannitol infusion at 10

-ml/min, in ad ddition to standard care.
+This participant was random sed to the Single dose of mannitol treatment group. le dose mannitol infusion at 10 on to standard care.